BNN-UPC/ignnition/docs/documents/generate_your_dataset.md

 ### Create the graph
 First of all, the user must create a general grap using the calls from below.

+Notice that IGNNITION requires all the graphs to be **directed** and **not to be multi-graphs**.
+Consequently, all the graphs can contain at most one edge connecting two nodes --in a given direction.

 ```python
     import networkx as nx
     G = nx.DiGraph()